dachcom-digital/pimcore-formbuilder/README.md

                 //for now, only form fields can be forced to be enabled/disabled "fields" => [

-                    //if element is not available it will be shown.
-If it's set and given value is FALSE, it will be disabled.
+                    // If element is not available it will be shown.
+                    // If it's set and given value is FALSE, it will be disabled.
                     "captcha" => FALSE
                 ]
             ]